TidosDK/Python-Macro/README.md

 This macro uses python to run.

-To use it, you also need to install keyboard
+To use it, you need to install the module "keyboard" and "pynput"
 ```
 pip install keyboard
+pip install pynput
 ```